 When planning your outfit, keeping it simple and not overdressing is key so that you don't overheat before lunchtime.
-To help know what to wear, I've listed a few items that are important to wear while snowboarding.
+To help you learn what to wear, I've listed a few items that are important to wear while snowboarding.

-- Base layers: A good base layer is essential, such as thermal underwear or leggings plus a top.
-Non-cotton leggings, such as polyester or lycra, for running or yoga, are a good option for under your snow pants.
+- Base layers: A good base layer that will wick moisture, such as thermal underwear or leggings plus a top, is essential.
+Non-cotton leggings, such as polyester or lycra for running or yoga, are a good option for under your snow pants.

 - Socks: One pair of socks, not two, will keep your feet warmest.
 Wool works great, but any tall sock (not cotton) will work.
 There are specific socks designed for snowboarders available with extra padding on the shin, but ski socks work just as well.

 - Gloves or mittens: You need a good set of moisture-repellent or waterproof mittens or gloves.
 Many snowboarders wear mittens since they don't have to grip poles, but either works just fine.